djnavarro/jaysire/README.md

 ## Getting started

-There are a series of tutorial articles on the package website:
+There are a series of tutorial articles:

 1. [Getting
     started](https://djnavarro.github.io/jaysire/articles/jaysire01.html)